Particular/docs.particular.net/servicecontrol/db-compaction.md

 ### Step 3: Delete the existing database

-NOTE: At this point it is advisable to take a backup copy of the existing database folder as re-importing can fail.
+NOTE: At this point it is advisable to take a backup copy of the existing database directory as re-importing can fail.
 To do this ensure that ServiceControl is not running and the copy the contents of the database directory.

  * Delete the database directory contents.
  * Start ServiceControl, again in the maintenance mode.
-This will populate the database folder with a blank database.
+This will populate the database directory with a blank database.

 ### Step 4: Import the exported data